Lowestoft: Ness Point

-Ness Point, the most easterly location in the United Kingdom, is located in the town close to a 126-metre wind turbine, known locally as Gulliver.
+Ness Point, the easternmost location in the United Kingdom, is located in the town close to a 126-metre wind turbine, known locally as Gulliver.
 At the time it was completed it was the country's tallest.

 At the most easterly point is a large compass rose, the Euroscope, set in the ground to give the direction and distance to various cities in Europe.

 Sparrows Nest

 Belle Vue Park (Sparrows Nest) is the site of the Royal Naval Patrol Service memorial.
 The central depot for the service was in Lowestoft when it was mobilised in August 1939, on a site known as Sparrow's Nest, adjacent to the memorial.
 The memorial has the names of the 2,385 members of the service who died in World War II.
 Prior to this, it was the site of the "North Battery", which stood on the cliff and was constructed in around 1782.
-It was a four sided bastion set back from the cliff edge, housing four 18-pounder canon, with a guardhouse and magazine to the rear.
+It was a four sided bastion set back from the cliff edge, housing four 18-pounder cannon, with a guardhouse and magazine to the rear.
 All traces are now gone, minus two cannons with are now mounted around the memorial.